Goat Diseases and Control Measures:

-- You must vaccinate all the animals in the shed once in a year.
+- You must vaccinate all the animals in the shed once a year.

 - Isolate the infected goats from the flock until it has been treated.

-- This disease may spread in a flock through newly purchased sick animal from market.
+- This disease may spread in a flock through newly purchased sick animals from the market.
 So never mix the new animals with already existing goats in the shed.

 - Goats should not be allowed for grazing.